 This is the feature that actually performs the calculation, produces the necessary files for building regulations compliance or the EPC, and displays the results.

-CTRL-U) from the menu, selecting the Run SBEM button from the toolbar or selecting the Run SBEM at the bottom left of the main screen.
+The calculation can be performed by selecting Tools/Run SBEM(CTRL-U) from the menu, selecting the Run SBEM button from the toolbar or selecting the Run SBEM at the bottom left of the main screen.